 If you haven’t started experimenting with the following video styles, it’s time to start.

-5 Video Marketing Trends on Social Media in 2021
+5 Video Marketing Trends on Social Media

 1. Animated Video